hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 <img width="668" height="396" alt="Image" src="https://github.com/user-attachments/assets/4aff2add-068c-4de1-b4a2-8801ecd7e405" />

 Each option is described in detail in the following sections.
-Option 7 (Fleet Backup) requires a fleet configuration.
-Selecting `0` ends the session and returns to the welcome screen, where you can connect to a different device or exit.

 ---